Diane Hathaway: Supreme Court candidacy and election

 Hathaway's stunning defeat of Taylor by 10 percentage points marked the first time an incumbent judge had been unseated in Michigan in nearly 25 years, and the first time in history that a sitting Supreme Court justice had been defeated in a re-election bid.
 On January 9, 2009, Hathaway was sworn in as the 104th justice of the court, being the seventh woman seated over the court's history.
 Among those attending the investiture ceremony were family members, including Hathaway's former sister-in-law Judge Amy Hathaway of Wayne County's 3rd Circuit Court.

-Hathaway's time on the court was highlighted largely by the reversal of decisions reached under the Taylor court, particularly in cases involving personal injury and insurance company liability.
+Hathaway's time on the court was mainly highlighted by the reversal of decisions reached under the Taylor court, particularly in cases involving personal injury and insurance company liability.